mohitranjan256/User-Management--CRUD-API/README.md

 # USER-MANAGEMENT

 Backened Server :
- 1. Creating User Database
- 2. Update User Details By username
- 3. Get Details About User by username
- 4. Delete User Details  username.
+ 1. Upload a file
+ 2. Get list of all the files
+ 3. Download a file
+ 4. Update a file
+ 5. Delete a file

 ## Tech Stack